• Home

 Jump to Recipe·Print Recipe

-Spicy Roasted Potato wedges on a white plate with a helping of chile sauce for dippingQuick and Easy Healthy Alternative to French Fries
+Spicy Roasted Potato wedges on a white plate with a helping of chile sauce for dipping

-I’m always looking for ways to cut a few calories here and there but without compromising flavor and food quality and this roasted potato recipe does that I still use butter because I hate the change in margarine since the whole trans fat debacle.
-The “new” margarine just makes toast slimy…..yuck!
-So instead I take the “all things in moderation” approach and use a little less butter or if a recipe calls for melted butter I will cut the amount of butter in half and make up the difference by substituting canola oil.
+I'm always looking for ways to cut a few calories here and there but without compromising flavor and food quality and this roasted potato recipe does that.
+I still use butter because I hate the change in margarine since the whole trans fat debacle.
+The "new" margarine just makes toast slimy.....yuck!
+So instead I take the "all things in moderation" approach and use a little less butter or if a recipe calls for melted butter I will cut the amount of butter in half and make up the difference by substituting canola oil.

 French fries are a favorite around here but the Thompson gang never went for doing frozen ones in the oven.
 So deep frying has been the desired prep until now which is not the healthiest approach.
-I’m not a healthy food fanatic but anytime that I can make a decision that eliminates an unhealthy aspect of recipe I’m all for it as long as it doesn’t effect the flavor.
-I have developed this method to make a spicy fry alternative that has everybody smiling.
-It’s a healthier alternative than deep fry and the flavor is great.
+I'm not a healthy food fanatic but anytime that I can make a decision that eliminates an unhealthy aspect of recipe I'm all for it as long as it doesn't effect the flavor.
+I have developed this method to make a spicy french fry alternative that has everybody smiling.
+It's a healthier alternative than deep fry and the flavor is great.
 Win, win!
 I use russet potatoes for this recipe but you can also use Yukon gold with great results.

 Print